 Boost sales

 One of the most significant challenges of online shopping is the inability to represent a 3D physical object in a virtual, 2D environment.
 AR is believed to bridge the gap between offline and online shopping by making it easier to represent products visually.
-Thus, AR helps the user make the right choice and avoid disappointment while choosing the best products.
+Thus, the technology helps the user make the right choice and avoid disappointment while choosing the best products.

 Minimize returned items